longfei8533/Predicting-Response-to-PD-1-Inhibitor/README.md

 If you use the code or data from this repository in your research, please consider citing our paper as follows:

-Jiangang Sun, Xiaojing Li, Qian Wang, Peng Chen, Longfei Zhao Longfei, Yongshun Gao.
-Proteomic Profiling and Biomarker Discovery for Predicting Response to PD-1 Inhibitor Immunotherapy in Gastric Cancer Patients.
+Sun J, Li X, Wang Q, Chen P, Zhao L and Gao Y (2024), Proteomic profiling and biomarker discovery for predicting the response to PD-1 inhibitor immunotherapy in gastric cancer patients.
 Front.
 Pharmacol.
-Volume 15 - 2024. doi: 10.3389/fphar.2024.1349459
+15:1349459. doi: 10.3389/fphar.2024.1349459